Amanda Smith: Adult life

 Smith worked as a cook and a washerwoman to provide for herself and her daughter after her husband was killed in the American Civil War.
 By the time Smith was thirty-two, she had lost two husbands and four of her five children.
-Attending religious camp meetings and revivals helped Smith work through her grief and avoid depression.
-She immersed herself in the African Methodist Episcopal (AME) Church and met with Phoebe Palmer, a Methodist preacher who led the Wesleyan-Holiness movement.
+Attending religious camp meetings and revivals helped her work through her grief and avoid depression.
+She immersed herself in the African Methodist Episcopal (AME) Church and met Phoebe Palmer, a Methodist preacher who led the Wesleyan-Holiness movement.
 In 1868, Amanda Smith testified that she had experienced entire sanctification.